Enel X

-Enel X is the largest provider of demand response worldwide and products and services aimed at energy transformation at home, city and industrial level.

-By applying solutions resulting from the digital transformation to the energy sector, Enel X is dedicated to the fields of electric public transport, smart homes and smart cities, intelligent public lighting, integration of renewables, energy efficiency for businesses and public administrations.

-Its offer includes service and products for the Business-to-Business, the Business-to-Consumer, and the Business-to-Government segments.
+Enel X Global Retail is a division of the Enel Group operating in the field of energy supply, energy management services, and public and private electric mobility.
 Its main office is in Rome.

 History

-Enel X expanded its services by acquiring companies specialized in the digitization of energy services and by creating partnerships with companies from industries such as automotive, home automation and ITC.
+Enel X expanded its services by acquiring companies specialized in the digitization of energy services and by creating partnerships with companies from industries such as automotive, home automation, and ITC.

-Until the establishment of Enel X Way, it carried out activities in the field of electric mobility, leading to the installation of charging points throughout Italy.
+It also carries out activities in the field of electric mobility, leading to installing charging points throughout Italy.
 In July 2018, Enel X acquired 21% of Ufinet International, a platform in the ultra-broadband sector in Latin America.
-In the same period, Enel X expanded in the energy efficiency sector with the acquisition of Yousave.
-In October 2018, Enel X announced that its subsidiary EnerNOC, Inc. rebranded to Enel X. This operation was followed by the acquisition of Demand Energy (DEN) and eMotorWerks in the United States.
+In the same period, Enel X expanded in the energy efficiency sector by acquiring Yousave.
+In October 2018, Enel X announced that its subsidiary EnerNOC, Inc. rebranded to Enel X. This operation was followed by acquiring Demand Energy (DEN) and eMotorWerks in the United States.

-On December 20, 2018, Enel X and Infracapital signed a deal for energy efficiency projects for business customers.
-In September 2018, progresses on the installation of new charging points in Italy were announced.
+On 20 December 2018, Enel X and Infracapital signed a deal for energy efficiency projects for business customers.
+In September 2018, progress on the installation of new charging points in Italy were announced.
 In January 2019, Enel X became Poland’s 2021 - 2023 demand response leader, with a 70% share in the segment.